 |(2) Train your brain.|

 |(6) Pride and self-respect from your grades.|

-Academic integrity is a principle that will follow you beyond any one class to graduation and into the workforce.
-Here’s a powerful example of how cheating can haunt you from the University of Ontario Institute of Technology (Learning Module 1, pg.
-3):
+Academic integrity will follow you beyond any one class to graduation and into the workforce.

-According to the Senate policy on academic integrity, the specific violations of academic integrity are: plagiarism, use of unauthorized materials, facilitation, falsification, and forgery.
+According to the Senate policy on academic integrity, the specific violations of academic integrity are: plagiarism, use of unauthorized materials, facilitation, falsification, forgery, and misuse of intellectual property.

 What is plagiarism?

 Plagiarism is probably the most well-known breach of academic integrity.
 Plagiarism means using someone else’s ideas, words or phrases—their intellectual property—and, intentionally or not, representing them as your own.

 - copy text or images from the internet, a printed source, or other source and fail to provide appropriate acknowledgment

 - use direct quotations or paraphrased material in an assignment without appropriate acknowledgment